Radio Spectral Energy Distribution of Low-$z$ Metal Poor Extreme Starburst Galaxies: Novel insights on the escape of ionizing photons: Deriving the radio-based flux density

 \section{Deriving the radio-based \hbetaradio{} flux density}

 We derive the expected \hbeta{} line flux density from radio (\hbetaradio{}) following \citetalias{Hunt04} (see their Appendix Eq.
 A10) which relates the radio-derived thermal flux density and the \hbeta{} line flux density.
 This relation has been found to be better applicable for low-metallicity \hii{} with high electron temperatures ($> 10,000$ K) which is the case for \xsfg{s}.
 Here we also assumed a ionized Helium to Hydrogen ratio of 0.08 which is typical of low-metallicty environments \citep{Melnick92, Hunt04}.
 We used the T$_\mathrm{e}$ values from \citet{Izotov20-diverseLyA, Izotov24-LyA-metalpoor}.
-For \bbten{} and \bbthirteen{} we used a fixed value of $20,000$ K.
+For \bbten{} and \bbthirteen{} we used a fixed value of $20,000$ K. \revtext{We have used the \sth{} derived from our Bayesian analysis to estimate the \hbetaradio{}.
+Specifically we use the values derived from assuming \revtexts{uniform priors} which allows us to independently estimate \sth{} using our radio observations alone.}

-We have used the observed high-frequency \vla{} $10$ GHz (X-band) flux densities to derive \hbetaradio{}.
-This is because for \xsfg{s} we find that their entire \rcsed{} is significantly thermally dominant, thus further reducing any minor contribution from non-thermal emission.
-Further, we prefer the X-band since it has the largest coverage for our sample as opposed to the Ku-band ($15$ GHz).